Target Exam

 C. Lord Agni, Indra and Soma are mentioned in the Rigveda.

-D. At first, sacrifices were performed collectively in the early Vedic period.
+D. At first, sacrifices were performed individually in the Vedic period.

 E. Rajasuya and Ashvamedha were performed by chiefs and Kings.